 This is a very crowded part of the market, with some excellent headphones at moderate pricing.

 We suspect most people will be happy with the Sony MDR7506 mentioned above, but if you want to treat yourself a bit further, then you could turn to Sennheiser.
 Their HD-558 headphones are an amazing bargain at only $122, and their HD 598 product struggles to sound much better for $181.
+(Update – these are still available, but the current models are now the 559 and 599).

 Indeed, as best we can determine, the two models are almost identical inside.
 They seem to have the same headphone driver (the bit that actually makes the sound) right down to the point where the drivers have the same part number in each model.
 But they don’t sound fully identical.
 How can that be?
 Because there are some variations in the material that surrounds the headphone drivers, changing which frequencies of sounds are slightly absorbed and which ones are maybe even slightly reflected.